 Dr. Brightman explains what your thyroid is, and how to know if it’s working correctly

-The thyroid might seem like the Goldilocks of body parts — is it overactive, is it underactive, or is it just right?
-And how exactly do you know?
-Our resident women’s health expert, Dr. Rebecca Brightman, breaks down everything you need to know about the gland that has a lot more control over your body than you might think!
+The thyroid might seem like the Goldilocks of body parts — sometimes overactive, sometimes underactive, and sometimes just right.
+But how exactly do you know if your thyroid is in tip-top shape?
+And what role does it play in our bodies, exactly?
+Our resident women’s health expert, Dr. Rebecca Brightman, breaks down everything you need to know about this gland — which has a lot more control over your system than you might think.

-It seems like the two issues you can have are either producing too much or too little thyroid hormone.
-What is the difference between hyper and hypothyroidism?
+It seems like the two main issues are typically that you’re producing too much or too little thyroid hormone.
+What is the difference between hyper- and hypothyroidism?

-Hypothyroidism, or an underactive thyroid, happens when the thyroid is not producing enough active hormone.
-Symptoms include fatigue, weight gain, dry skin, you may be more likely to feel cold, and constipation.
+Hypothyroidism, or an underactive thyroid, happens when the thyroid isn’t producing enough active hormone.
+Symptoms include fatigue, weight gain, dry skin, and you may be more likely to feel cold, and have constipation.
 Hyperthyroidism, or an overactive thyroid, has symptoms that are almost the opposite.
 You may feel your heart racing.
-There also may be noticeable changes in the eyes—an abnormal protrusion of the eyeball or eyeballs called exophthalmos.
+There also may be noticeable changes in the eyes — an abnormal protrusion of the eyeball or eyeballs called exophthalmos.
 Not everybody with hyperthyroidism exhibits this symptom, of course.
 But you are likely to feel very jittery, nervous, you may feel your heart is racing, and you may experience weight loss.

-Both hyper and hypothyroidism can also be associated in women with menstrual irregularities.
-One of the general rules of thumb is if a young woman comes in with irregular menstrual periods, we always check for thyroid function.
+In women, both hyper and hypothyroidism can also be associated with menstrual irregularities.
+One of the general rules of thumb is that, if a young woman comes in with irregular menstrual periods, we always check for thyroid function.
 But thyroid issues can occur in both men and women.

-Around what age would someone start developing a thyroid issue?
+Around what age do people usually start developing a thyroid issue?

 There’s something called congenital hypothyroidism, where a baby is born with an absent thyroid.
 That’s very concerning.
 This would be found in a newborn screening test.
-This needs to be detected immediately because while a baby is in utero, it can get some thyroid hormone from the mom.
-But once the baby is born, if their thyroid isn’t working, they are at a greater risk for impaired neurological development.
-So it is essential that babies be screened.
+This needs to be detected immediately, because while a baby is in utero, it can get some thyroid hormone from the mom.
+But once the baby is born, if their thyroid isn’t working, they’re at a greater risk for impaired neurological development.
+So it’s essential that babies be screened.